 Ohio's schools face serious challenges that we rely on our representatives to sort out, not this "culture wars" nonsense.
 We have a critical teacher shortage.
 We have decades of unconstitutional school funding, further compounded by the recent Republican-driven Ed Choice K-12 school voucher program and additional language in SB 1 that would loosen regulations on homeschooling and nonpublic schools (with the obvious intent of expanding religious-based Christian education in Ohio at the expense of a public education system free from religious influence, a plainly unconstitutional and totalitarian endeavor).
 We have students in some areas being left behind due to lack of wraparound services.
 We have ongoing literacy problems that leave our students ill-prepared for the workforce.
 We have an ongoing mental health crisis among our students.
 Don't give us political rhetorics masquerading as reform; give us reading specialists and other resources to support all our students at every college and university in the state.
+Don't hold Ohio's college leaders hostage under threat of funding loss-while it may not constitute the legal definition of extortion (though it should), that's the chilling effect of how SB 1 has been presented in the Senate.
+I cannot imagine any college or university leader supporting SB 1 if politicians hadn't made it so clear that SB 1 opponents would risk losing Ohio funding.
+Ohio educators are vehemently against SB 1 because it destroys the integrity of our work.

 SB 1 is bad for Ohio students and educators.
 SB 1 is bad for Ohio colleges and universities.

 The only people who stand to benefit from SB 1 are politicians who want to remain in power, who want to undermine public institutions like public education, and who what to push religious-based education in public schools.
 Ohio's higher education system needs reform.
 We are eager to collaborate on such reforms, but we will not stay silent as these assaults on our profession and our democracy continue.
+I have to believe that most House and Senate representatives know that this bill is wrong; now is the time to be brave and to stand up for what is right for Ohio families, students, and educators.

-Michael Piero, Ph.D.
+Michael Piero.
+Ph.D.